MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerUsingShieldedPlug/README.md

 In this section, we shall describe in more details the design of the **sp-producer-accelerometer** source files.

-This leads to an accelerometer "class" with the following contents
+This leads to an accelerometer "class" with the following contents:
 * attributes
 	* sensor_ID (useful for tracing from which sensor the data comes from)
 	* "parent" producer member (so as to reuse "abstract" producer code)